 A: NFPA 101 – Life Safety Code allows stairs serving 4 stories or less to be mechanically locked, and includes provisions for “selected reentry” (locking some doors mechanically and allowing reentry at other doors).
 NFPA 101 also exempts doors in some occupancy classifications from the stairwell reentry requirements.
 When stair doors are unlocked electrically, NFPA 101 requires the doors to be automatically released upon activation of the building’s fire alarm system.

 The International Building Code (IBC) contains different requirements for stairwell reentry; mechanical locks are not allowed on stair doors regardless of the number of stories, “selected reentry” is not allowed, and the requirements apply regardless of the use group (except maybe detention and correctional facilities).
 For doors that are locked on the stair side, the IBC requires the locks to be “capable of being unlocked simultaneously without unlatching upon a signal from the fire command center, if present, or a signal by emergency personnel from a single location inside the main entrance to the building.”
+Note: The 2024 IBC will include a change to the means of releasing the locks for reentry.

 Q: The IBC includes requirements for stairs serving 4 stories or less, and for high-rise buildings.
 What are the requirements if I have a stair serving more than 4 stories, but the building is not a high rise?